apiaryio/apiaryio.github.com/_posts/2018-04-09-Evolving-Embed.md

 ### Event Hooks

 Embed instances provide event hooks.
-Event hooks have a direct relationship with Embed lifecycle.
 It is now possible for example to implement a loading indicator that will show a spinning wheel while the documentation is loading.